West Hollywood, California: Media

+West Hollywood is served by a mix of hyperlocal news outlets, LGBT press and government media, and has been a subject and setting for the Los Angeles-area entertainment press throughout its history as an unincorporated community and as an incorporated city.

+The Los Angeles Blade, a weekly LGBT newspaper and sister publication of the Washington Blade, has covered West Hollywood since its launch in 2017.
+The area was historically covered by Frontiers, an LGBT magazine published in Los Angeles from 1981 until it ceased print publication in 2016, and by The Advocate, which was headquartered in the region for much of its history.

+Hyperlocal news coverage of the city is provided by WEHOville and WeHo Times, both online publications focused on West Hollywood civic affairs, business, real estate and LGBT community news.
+The city government also operates WeHoTV, a public-access cable channel and streaming service that broadcasts City Council meetings and city-produced programming.
+Coverage of West Hollywood as part of a broader neighborhood beat is provided by the Beverly Press and Park Labrea News, which report on West Hollywood alongside the Fairfax, Beverly Hills and Miracle Mile areas.

 Infrastructure

 Transportation

 Traffic congestion, public transport and parking are critical issues in the city due to its location between access to areas such as Greater Hollywood to the east and the San Fernando Valley to the north and the area of the Los Angeles West Side, with the Hollywood Hills creating a natural impediment to the north.
 Santa Monica Boulevard and Sunset Boulevard are critical east-west arteries in the metropolitan area, and Laurel Canyon Boulevard is a popular shortcut through the hills.
 Nearly 600 employees and 260 buses in the District 7 fleet of the LACMTA are based in a large facility on prime real estate near San Vicente Boulevard and Santa Monica Boulevard.
-The K Line extension to the Hollywood/Highland station is likely to pass through, or along, the edge of West Hollywood.
+The K Line extension to the Hollywood Bowl and the Hollywood/Highland station is planned to pass through West Hollywood, along Santa Monica Boulevard.

 The PickUp

 In August 2013, the City of West Hollywood launched a free Friday and Saturday night shuttle, the PickUp, connecting the eastern and western parts of the city.
 The goal of The PickUp is to provide an alternative to the automobile and bring an energetic and playful transit option to one of West Hollywood's busiest nighttime districts.
 The Public Relations Society of America Los Angeles Chapter (PRSA-LA) has recognized the City of West Hollywood with a PRism Award of Excellence in the category of New Product/Service Launch for the city's kick-off campaign for the PickUp.